 I took the test into the office to face a different set of audio challenges: the collective keyboard clattering and the HR-worthy comments my colleagues fling at one another.
 With the 1000XM3 on, I didn’t hear a word of it.

 Finally, I put on the Sony WH-1000XM3 and stood by a busy roundabout, teeming with noisy London buses and taxis.
 Not one vehicle managed to interrupt my music, which I didn’t even have to set to loud.
 Oh, and wind noise – bane of every pair of NC headphones I’ve ever tested – is much less of an issue.

 As for music playback, the addition of an analogue amplifier has also worked wonders.
-I was already a big fan of the 1000XM2, but the Sony WH-1000XM3 are clearly better.
-The first thing that hit me was that Sony has come up with a cleaner, firmer sound.
+I was already a big fan of the 1000XM2, but the Sony WH-1000XM3 are clearly better, producing a cleaner, firmer sound.

 There’s also a greater sense of space.
 It’s a bigger, more open sound.
 Instruments have more room to breathe, rather than jostle for attention.
 Separation is better than ever, but it never goes so far as to be clinical or disjointed – various elements complement each other nicely.

 None of that has affected Sony’s signature energy and rhythmic precision.
-Factor in the hard-hitting dynamics and this is one hell of an entertaining listen.
-If I had to nitpick, I’d say the B&W PX has more detail at the top end, but I’d happily lose a little texture for the overall effect the Sony 1000XM3 achieve.
+Factor in hard-hitting dynamics and this is one hell of an entertaining listen.
+If I had to nitpick, I’d say the Bowers & Wilkins PX has more detail at the top end, but I’d happily lose a little texture for the overall effect the Sony 1000XM3 achieve.

 You want all round appeal The WH-1000XM3 remain an excellent buy, with a rich, energetic sound and convincing noise cancellation.
 For less than £200 they are superb.